-January 3, 2010 December 28, 2008
+J 2010 Dee 2008 cember 28,

-(In tl)
+(In thousands)

 LIBOR rate \$ 44,000 \$ 87,000

 JP Morgan Chase Bank prime lending rate 10,955 9,499

 Total borrowings \$ 54,955 \$ 96,499

 The financing agreement is secured by a first priority security interest in substantially all of the Company's assets.
 The financing agreement contains various financial and other covenants, including covenants that require the Company to maintain a fixed-charge coverage ratio of not less than 1.0 to 1.0 in certain circumstances, restrict its ability to incur indebtedness or to create various liens and restrict the amount of capital expenditures that it may incur.
 The Company's financing agreement also restricts its ability to engage in mergers or acquisitions, sell assets, repurchase stock or pay dividends.
 The Company may repurchase stock or declare a dividend only if, among other things, no default or event of default exists on the stock repurchase date or dividend declaration date, as applicable, and a default is not expected to result from the repurchase of stock or payment of the dividend and certain other criteria are met, as more fully described in Part II, Item 5, Market For Registrant's Common Equity, Related Stockholder Matters And Issuer Purchases Of Equity Securities, of the Company's Annual Report on Form 10-K for the fiscal year ended January 3, 2010.
 The requirements are described in more detail in the financing agreement and the amendments thereto, which have been filed as exhibits to the Company's previous filings with the SEC.
 The Company is currently in compliance with all financial covenants under the financing agreement.
-If the Company fails to make any required payment under its financing agreement or if the Company otherwise defaults under this instrument, the lenders may (i) require the Company to agree to less favorable interest rates and other terms under the agreement in the acceleration of other indebtedness that the Company may have outstanding at that time.
+If the Company fails to make any required payment under its financing agreement or if the Company otherwise defaults under this instrument, the lenders may (i) require the Company to agree to less favorable interest rates and other terms under the agreement in exchange for a waiver of any such default or (ii) accelerate the Company's debt under this agreement.
+This acceleration could also result in the acceleration of other indebtedness that the Company may have outstanding at that time.